-Making sense of how your company is performing and whether it is heading towards success or failure rests on good bookkeeping.
+Making sense of how your company is performing and whether it is heading towards success or failure rests on good General Ledger Accounting.
 The good news is that with the acceleration of the digital economy and maintaining the perfect ledger is easier than ever.

 Tracking what comes in and goes out is a fundamental basic requirement for every company.
-Before computers, the only way to keep track was to keep a physical book – a ‘general ledger’ that details revenues, payments made, credits, assets, and expenses.
-The general ledger was always the starting point for understanding profit and loss and being able to create financial reports.
+Before computers, the only way to keep track was to maintain a physical book – a ‘general ledger’ that details revenues, payments made, credits, assets, and expenses.
+General Ledger Accounting was always the starting point for understanding profit and loss and being able to create financial reports.

 Then came the computer, Excel spreadsheets, and data entry software systems that made it easier to register, share and store ledger files.
 Now, with the emergence of AI-driven and analytics-enabled end-to-end procurement platforms, the game has changed again.
-What hasn’t changed, however, is the fundamental need for business owners, procurement professionals, and accountants to understand the different types of general ledger and how they benefit the business.
+What hasn’t changed, however, is the fundamental need for business owners, procurement professionals, and accountants to understand the different types of General Ledger Accounting and how they benefit the business.

 Different types of general ledger and how they benefit the business.